enonic/enonic/xp/features/image-styles.md

 ## Alignment styles

 The following pre-defined classes will also be used by the editor, ships with xp by default + developer has to implement this on all sites.
+This will be added to the `<figure>` element wrapping the image.

-* image-left
+* editor-left
-* image-justify
+* editor-justify
-* image-center
+* editor-center
-* image-right
+* editor-right

 When user choose an app-defined style from the list of image-styles, this is will be added to the figure element in addition to any alignment.